How would you define template-thinking? And why is it important?

 One of the best practices when it comes to approaching template-thinking is to keep in mind the technology, its capabilities, and its boundaries, and let this inspire you.

 What are some of these capabilities and boundaries that you mention?

-Some of these boundaries or limitations of a design are quite literally the boundaries of a given Text Box – that you define in which area a piece of copy may exist, and have the template scale any text to make sure it will always fit.
+Some of these boundaries or limitations of a design are quite literally the boundaries of a given Text Box, where you define in which area a piece of copy may exist, and have the template scale any text to make sure it will always fit.

-In terms of the design, there are also some technical limitations to keep in the back of your mind; e.g. when designing typography around imagery – it becomes really difficult if that imagery is dynamic for a template to know how to display that same copy in different contexts; so as a designer it is important to develop a ‘stramien’: a design pattern or set of design rules for the template, that would accommodate all possible options.
+In terms of the design, there are also some technical limitations to keep in the back of your mind; e.g. when designing typography around imagery, it becomes really difficult if that imagery is dynamic for a template to know how to display that same copy in different contexts.
+So, as a designer it is important to develop a ‘stramien’, which is a design pattern or set of design rules for the template that would accommodate all possible options.

 How do you approach a creative concept from a template-thinking perspective?

 Personally, I would start visualizing the concept without being held back by any assumptions of technical limitations.
 At a later point you can always compromise on the design if some ideas would prove too complex to build or don’t hold up in a dynamic context.

 As a team, we first start with the brief, looking at the references and getting a feel of the design, what needs to be dynamic, and what kind of decisions need to be made for the dynamic elements.
 We think about how texts will align, shift with other elements, the scale, etc.